eklockare/chess-experiment/readme.md

     * ~~Restrict king movement~~

 6. Castling
-    * Check if piece is blocking
+    * ~~Check if piece is blocking~~
+    * ~~Move both rook and king~~
+    * Check that neither rook nor king have been moved during the game
     * Check if piece is attacking in between squares
+    * Check if king is in check before castling
+    * Check if king would be in check after castling

 7. Can't take king
     * Block enemies from taking the king